Ian McElhinney

 Ian McElhinney (born 30 June 1948) is a Northern Irish actor and director.
 He has appeared in many television series in a career spanning more than forty years; notable appearances include Taggart, Hornblower, Cold Feet, and The Tudors.
-In recent times his best known roles are as Barristan Selmy in Game of Thrones, Morgan Monroe in The Fall, and Granda Joe in Derry Girls.
+In recent times, his best known roles are as Barristan Selmy in Game of Thrones, Morgan Monroe in The Fall, and Granda Joe in Derry Girls.

 Early life

-McElhinney was born in Belfast, the son of a Church of Ireland (Anglican) clergyman and teacher.
+Ian McElhinney was born on 30 June 1948 in Belfast, the son of a Church of Ireland (Anglican) clergyman and teacher.
 He studied international affairs at Brandeis University in Waltham, Massachusetts.
 He worked as a teacher at Goole Grammar School, now Goole Academy, in Yorkshire, England, for several years before becoming an actor.
 He started acting professionally at the age of 30, playing Bill Sikes in a theatre production of Oliver!.

 Personal life

-He is married to playwright and actress Marie Jones; in 2009 the couple started their own company, Rathmore Productions Ltd. They live in Belfast and have three sons.
+He is married to playwright and actress Marie Jones; in 2009, the couple started their own company, Rathmore Productions Ltd. They live in Belfast and have three sons.